ekwan/PyQuiver/README.md

                         style of input files
 ```

 This command will calculate the KIEs or EIEs associated with the isotopic substitutions specified in the configuration file.
 For details, see the tutorial above.

-*PyQuiver* also offers an IPython Notebook interface.
-This advantage of this interface is that it exposes the underlying Python objects.
+*PyQuiver* also has a Python API.
+The advantage of this interface is that it exposes the underlying Python objects.
 This allows you to run custom calculations, automate routine calculations, and inspect the internal data directly.

-To use the IPython Notebook, move to the `src/` directory and run the command `ipython notebook`.
+An IPython Notebook is provided as a demonstration.
+To try it out, move to the `src/` directory and run the command `ipython notebook`.
 Then open the `quiver.ipynb` notebook file.
-To run a calculation replace the arguments for the `KIE_Calculation()` object as described in detail in the notebook.

 ### .config Files

 Calculations performed in *PyQuiver* require a configuration file to specify the parameters (such as scaling factor and temperature) and isotopologue substitution rules.

 Each configuration file is a plain text file with the following properties:

-* blank lines and lines starting with `#` are ignored.
-All other lines must correspond to valid directives.
-(Furthermore `#` begins a comment within a line).
+* blank lines and lines starting with `#` are ignored
+* anything after `#` within a line is assumed to be a comment
 * fields in directives are separated by spaces.

 Valid configuration files have all of the following directives:

-* `scaling`: a linear factor by which to scale the frequencies.
+* `scaling`: a linear factor by which to scale the frequencies
-* `frequency_threshold`: the threshold (in units cm^-1) that defines the cutoff between the small frequencies (corresponding to translation and rotation) and the normal vibrational mode frequencies.
-Typical value: 50.
-(Tests show that projecting out rotations and translations have no effect on the KIE).
+* `frequency_threshold`: the threshold (in units cm^-1) that defines the cutoff between the small frequencies (corresponding to translation and rotation) and the normal vibrational mode frequencies (typical value: 50; tests show that projecting out rotations and translations have a negligible effect on the predictions.)
-* `temperature`: the temperature in Kelvin at which to model the calculation.
+* `temperature`: the temperature in Kelvin
 * `reference_isoto[pomer/logue]`: possible values are "default" or the name of an isotopologue.
 If "default" is specified, the absolute KIEs will be reported.
 If the name of an isotopologue is specified, all KIEs will be divided the KIE values for this isotopologue.
 * `mass_override_isot[pomer/logue]`: possible values are "default" or the name of an isotopologue.
-If the value "default" is specified, the default masses in `weights.dat`.
-If the name of an isotopolgoue is given, then that isotopologue is used to replace the default mass behaviour of PyQuiver.
-In particular, those substitutions are made in both the ground and transition state of both the heavy and light isotopologues for all KIE calculations.
-For example, if for some reason you wish for Carbon 5 to have the mass of 12.5, for whatever reason, you would specify such an isotopologue as the `mass_override_isotopologue`.
+If the value "default" is specified, the masses of the light isotopologue will be the defaults found in `weights.dat`.
+If the name of an isotopolgoue is given, then that isotopologue is then used to replace the default mass behaviour of PyQuiver at a particular atom.
+For example, if the isotopomer `C2` replaces carbon 2 with 13C, then specifying `mass_overide_isotopomer C2` will place carbon-13 at C2 *for every KIE calculation*.
 * `isoto[pomer/logue]`: the rule used for isotopic substitution.
 The expected fields are `name ground_state_atom_number transition_state_atom_number substitution`.
 The final field, `substitution` must correspond to a valid substitution weight.
-These weights are specified in `weights.dat`.
-Examples include `13C`, `18O`, and `2D`.
+These weights are specified in `weights.dat` (e.g., `13C`, `18O`, `2D`).

 ### Input Files